Analysis of the SiMPL method for density-based topology optimization: Globalizing SiMPL

 \section{Globalizing SiMPL}

-The preliminary convergence theory of the previous section is promising.
+The convergence theory of the previous section lays a theoretical foundation.
 However, it says nothing about how to pick $\alpha_k > 0$ at each iteration nor whether we actually have descent in the objective function values along the sequence $\left\{\rho_k\right\}$.
 The goal of this section is to investigate the use of two line search strategies found in literature, and analyze their effect on SiMPL.
 This will lead to two different, globalized variants of SiMPL: SiMPL-A and SiMPL-B.

 In both cases, we consider a standard backtracking update strategy.
 As is often the case, the choice of the initial step size is crucial for the performance of each method.
 This is made concrete below.
-Given an initial step $s > 0$, scalar $\beta \in (0,1)$ (typically $\beta = 1/2$), both methods choose a candidate $\alpha_{k,m} := \beta^m s$ with $m = 0,1,2,\dots$ in the definition of $\rho_{k+1}$ (equivalently $\psi_{k+1}$) until a sufficient decrease condition first holds after $m_k$ iterations.
+Given an initial step $\alpha_{k,0} > 0$, scalar $\beta \in (0,1)$ (typically $\beta = 1/2$), both methods choose a candidate $\alpha_{k,m} := \beta^m \alpha_{k,0}$ with $m = 0,1,2,\dots$ in the definition of $\rho_{k+1}$ (equivalently $\psi_{k+1}$) until a sufficient decrease condition first holds after $m_k$ iterations.
 We then set $\alpha_{k} := \alpha_{k,m_k}$ and accept the iterate $\rho_{k+1}$ (equivalently $\psi_{k+1}$) and continue the algorithm.

 Following the classical text by Bertsekas \cite[Eq.
-(22)]{bertsekas1976goldstein}, SiMPL-A will make use of a generalized Armijo backtracking line search: Given $s_k > 0$ and $0 < c_1 < 1$, set $\alpha_k = \beta^{m_k} s_k$, where $m_k$ is the smallest nonnegative integer for which
+(22)]{bertsekas1976goldstein}, SiMPL-A will make use of a generalized Armijo backtracking line search: Given $0 < c_1 < 1$, set $m_k$ to be the smallest nonnegative integer for which

 holds.
-Another popular choice for sufficient decrease comes from \cite{zhou2019, mukkamala2020-cocain}
+Another popular choice for sufficient decrease comes from \cite{zhou2019, mukkamala2020-cocain}: set $m_k$ to be the smallest nonnegative integer for which

 The use of this line search strategy will be called SiMPL-B.